Como (NSW)

 Como has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 No changes can significantly impact an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 0 projects that could potentially affect this area.
+AreaSearch has identified a total of 0 projects that are expected to affect the area.
 Notable projects include M6 Stage 2, Oatley to Como Walkway Upgrade, Rail Service Improvement Program - T4 Illawarra & Eastern Suburbs Line, and Bexley North & Como Station Accessibility Upgrades.
-The following list details those most likely to be relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.